8 Fundamentals of Commercial Property Investing for Beginners

 • There is usually a longer amortization period.

-• The fixed interest rate is typically for a set period of time, and then enters into a “floating” period.
+• The fixed interest rate is typically for a set period and then enters a “floating” period.

-• There is a smaller secondary market, which means that the interest rates are typically higher.
+• There is a smaller secondary market, meaning the interest rates are typically higher.

-• The loan is often based on the cash flow of the property, rather than its appraisal value.
+• The loan is often based on the property’s cash flow rather than its appraisal value.

 A commercial rental property proforma is essentially a financial analysis of the property.
-As part of this statement, you will need to review the gross revenue, vacancy rates, as well as the operating expenses.
+As part of this statement, you will need to review the gross revenue, vacancy rates, and operating expenses.

 Gross Revenue

-The gross revenue is defined as the amount of revenue that you could receive if the property was 100 percent occupied.
+Gross revenue is defined as the amount of revenue that would be received if the property were 100 percent occupied.

 Vacancy

 The vacancy is typically a percentage of gross revenue.
-When calculating vacancy (as well as projected vacancy rates), most investors will generate financial models based off of five percent less than the current occupancy rate.
+When calculating vacancy (and projected vacancy rates), most investors generate financial models based on five percent less than the current occupancy rate.

 Operating Expenses

-Generally speaking, multi-family properties should see 25 – 40 percent of the gross revenue dedicated to operating expenses.
-The latter sum will depend on numerous factors, including whether the property is considered to be a cash flow or value add property.
-If it is the latter, then you will need to keep renovation and property upgrade costs in mind when reviewing operating expenses.
+Generally speaking, multi-family properties should dedicate 25 – 40 percent of the gross revenue to operating expenses.
+The latter sum will depend on numerous factors, including whether the property is considered a cash flow or value-add property.
+If it is the latter, you will need to consider renovation and property upgrade costs when reviewing operating expenses.

 Debt Service

-The debt service portion of a proforma document refers to quite literally your debt payment, without including the operating expenses.
+The debt service portion of a proforma document refers to your debt payment without including operating expenses.

-NOI (Net Operating Income) = Gross Revenue – Vacancy – Operating Expenses
+Net Operating Income (NOI) = Gross Revenue – Vacancy – Operating Expenses

 The NOI is calculated as the cash that you will receive before taxes are taken out, but after you have paid all of your operating expenses.
 It is important to note that the NOI does not include your debt service.